Fine tuning SMLs

 Copy

-Let's take a look at its architecture
+Let's see its architecture

 casual_model